unreal4u/pid/README.md

 * 1.0 :
     * Initial version
 * 1.1:
     * Support for Windows PID check
 * 1.3:
     * PHPUnit testing
     * Documentation improved (Created this README actually)
     * More examples
 * 1.3.1:
     * Script now set itself a maximum execution time
 * 1.4.0:
     * Class is now compatible with composer
 * 1.4.2:
     * Better documentation
     * Better code coverage
 * 1.4.5:
     * Travis-CI support
     * Began deprecating old coding standard
+* 2.0.0:
+    * Class now throws only exceptions if something is wrong
+    * No more variables to ask for!
+    * More tests regarding the new functioning

 Contact the author
 -------